A guide to makeup brushes construction, including the parts of a brush and what the bristles are made from.

 TIP: If you work as a makeup artist, mark your brush handles with your name or a symbol.
 Use coloured nail varnish, that way you will know they are yours!

 What Bristles Are Made Of

-The bristles of a makeup brush can be made from animal hair or synthetic hair (or a mix of the two).
+The bristles are from either animal hair or synthetic fibres – or a mix of the two.
 Here is a look at both types of material.

 - What is animal hair?
 Animal hair (sometimes referred to as natural) comes from animals, including goats, badgers, squirrels, weasels (“sable”), and horses (“pony”).
-Camel hair brushes are not actually made from camel hair, but a combination of several types of animal hair (including horse, goat and squirrel), depending on the desired softness and cost.
+Camel hair brushes are not camel hair but a combination of several types of animal hair (including horse, goat and squirrel) – it depends on the desired softness and cost.

 - How is hair constructed?
 The hair has a cuticle, a layered outer coating on the hair shaft, which picks up and distributes powder products well.
 The cuticle also means that animal hair is not so good for cream, gel or liquid products, as it picks up too much product and can lead to clogging, blobs or streaking.

-- Each type of hair comes with its own unique strengths and advantages.
-For example, sable hair is soft, flexible and goes to a fine point, which is good for precision work.
-Badger hair is stiff and is used in brushes that work to define and shape, like brow brushes.
+- Each type of hair comes with unique strengths and advantages.
+For example, sable hair is soft, flexible and goes to a fine point – suitable for precision work.
+Badger hair is stiff and used in brushes that work to define and shape, like brow brushes.
 Squirrel and goat hair is very soft.

 - How is the hair made?
-A commonly asked question and the answer is simple: the hair is not given willingly – it is obtained from animals by hunting, farming and slaughter.
-Animal welfare standards are generally very poor.
+A commonly asked question and the answer is simple: the hair is not given willingly – and is obtained from animals by hunting, farming and slaughter.
+Animal welfare standards are generally poor.
 It is not a pretty business.

 - What is synthetic hair?
-Synthetic hair is made from 100% manufactured fibres, like nylon and polyester.
+Synthetic hair is 100% manufactured fibres, like nylon and polyester.